kromych/kromych.github.io/stories/2024-10-06-ghcup-macos.md

 As a side note, `rustup` and `cargo` in the Rust ecosystem have been influenced by `ghcup` and `cabal` from the looks of it.
 Good for Rust!
-Oh, and the Haskell package repository aka [Hackage](https://hackage.haskell.org/) appears to give some ideas to [crates.io](https://crates.io).
+Oh, and the Haskell package repository aka [Hackage](https://hackage.haskell.org/) appears to have given some ideas to [crates.io](https://crates.io).

 ## My favorite books on Haskell